samuelxu999/Microservices_dev/Services_dev/AuthID/README.md

 # AuthID
-This docker image built on ethereum_baseimage  to act as blockchain node to support Authenticate ID microservices
+This docker image built on ethereum_baseimage to act as blockchain node to support identity authentication microservices

 The overview of contents of project are: